MikaGunn/java-adaptive-quiz/README.md

 ## Background

-This repository is a cleaned and refactored GitHub version of a university mini-project originally developed as a short-answer quiz program.
+This repository is a cleaned and refactored GitHub version of a university mini project originally developed as a short answer quiz program.
 The core project requirement was to accept typed answers and implement adaptive scoring where correct answers increase the value of the next question and incorrect answers reset that value to one point.

 ## Possible Future Improvements